jaja-x/mod_wikisearch/README.md

 # Wiki Search #

-Search specified strings in all mod_wiki instances.
+This module allows to search for specified strings in all Wiki instances.

 ## License ##

-2020 LEARNING.BOG.GE <contact@learning.bog.ge>
+2021 LEARNING.BOG.GE <info@learning.bog.ge>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software